 This blog has been adapted from an article about mindfulness posted on https://patient.info.

-These are unprecedented times and although we can’t deliver our FREE NHS funded comprehensive home-visiting optician service for those unable to make it to a high street optician at the moment.
-We can’t wait to come out of this and once again have our highly qualified and experienced opticians helping you with a professional and safe service to our patients, from our thorough eye test at home (with eye health checks) through to the glasses being personally hand delivered and fitted.
+At Opticall, our highly qualified and experienced opticians can help you with our professional and safe service to our patients, from our thorough eye test at home (with eye health checks) through to the glasses being personally hand delivered and fitted.

 You may qualify for a free NHS eye test at home if you are unable to visit an optician unaccompanied due to their physical health or mental health problems and you are aged 60 and over, for example.
 To check if you are entitled to a free home eye test please check out our eligiblity page http://opticalleyecare.co.uk/eligibility/ on our website.